Bachelor of Social Work

 Question: What are the benefits of obtaining a four-year college degree in social work?

 Answer: Obtaining a bachelor’s degree in social work can help open the door for new opportunities.
 Practicum placements offered as part of four-year social work degree programs can help you to secure professional work experience in your choice career field and can give you a jump start on pursuing a graduate degree.
 By completing a bachelor’s degree, you can increase your earning potential, broaden your job opportunities, and enhance your skill set.
+In many states, a bachelor’s degree in social work also leads to entry-level licensure.

-Question: Is it important to attend a CSWE accredited college or university?
+Question: Is it important to attend a CSWE-accredited college or university?

 Question: What’s the quickest way to become a social worker?